Finding Information

 Scopus and Web of Science are both multidisciplinary databases which you can use to search any topics.

-Our short video demo shows you how to search Scopus using the three keywords from the Geography exam paper question.
+Our short video demo shows you how to search Scopus using the three keywords from a Geography exam paper question.

 The search technique can also be used with many of the of the other databases which are available via the library.